What is ADU and Why It’s the best investment you should consider?

 3- Trailers, RVs, and Campers are not ADUs, but can technically be used as such.
 Under current law, they are still classified as motor vehicles.

-4- Building an ADU on a property constructed prior to 1978 will make the ADU subject to rent control laws because once an ADU is built; a residence is no longer classified as a single-family home.
+4- Building on a property constructed prior to 1978 will make the subject to rent control laws because once an it is built; a residence is no longer classified as a single-family home.

-5- ADUs can be listed on Airbnb –in some cities.
-ADU Los Angeles structures, for example, are banned from such lists due to the city government’s need for longer rental periods.
+5- They can be listed on Airbnb –in some cities.
+LA structures, for example, are banned from such lists due to the city government’s need for longer rental periods.

 6- Not all home additions are ADUs.
-Those looking to build residential offices or storage units can circumvent the necessary requirements to build an ADU by getting a standard addition permit.
+Those looking to build residential offices or storage units can circumvent the necessary requirements to build by getting a standard addition permit.

 With all of this in mind, it is important to point out that certain cities have opted to customize some of these and other state laws surrounding ADUs.
 For example, some Accessory Dwelling Unit Los Angeles addendums include height regulations not addressed by state laws.
-In accordance with ADU Los Angeles terms, most ADUs are restricted to a maximum height of 25 feet.
+In accordance with LA terms, most units are restricted to a maximum height of 25 feet.

-Furthermore, some cities impose other size restrictions on ADUs.
-For examples, ADU Glendale regulations limit sizes to 600 square feet.
+Furthermore, some cities impose other size restrictions.
+For examples, Glendale regulations limit sizes to 600 square feet.
 Other cities have yet to concretely define their restrictions.
-For example, while ADU Los Angeles addendums impose height restrictions, the city has not settled on maximum square feet numbers.
-For more information on Accessory Dwelling Unit Los Angeles laws, please refer to the following CityLab Guidebook.
+For example, while addendums impose height restrictions, the city has not settled on maximum square feet numbers.
+For more information on Los Angeles laws, please refer to the following CityLab Guidebook.

 After considering all of the requirements, one might be tempted to ask about zoning and other permits.
 Will you need a permit? – the short answer is yes.
 The details are, once again, relative to your specific region.
 Going back to Los Angeles, residents of the city or surrounding areas are required make the following legal accommodations: